mjordan/islandora_workbench/README.md

 If you need to override this default mappping, you can do so in two ways:

-1. Globally, via the `media_type` (singluar) configuration option.
+1. For all media being created, via the `media_type` (singluar) configuration option.
 If this is present (for example `media_type: document`), all media created by Workbench will be assigned that media type.
 Use this option if all of the files in your batch are to be assigned the same media type, but their extensions are not defined in the default mapping.
-1. On a per-file extension basis, by including a mapping in the `media_types` option (notice the plural) in your configuration file like this one:
+1. On a per file extension basis, via a mapping in the `media_types` (plural) option in your configuration file like this one:

    ```
    media_types: